How Do You Solve a Problem Like Maria? (Canadian TV series): After the show

 Elicia MacKenzie won the most votes, as announced prematurely on the Canadian Press wire at 7:30pm, July 28, half an hour before the show aired in the Toronto area.

-On August 14, 2008 it was announced that runner-up, Janna Polzin, had been cast as an "alternate Maria" for the Toronto stage production.
+On August 14, 2008, it was announced that runner-up, Janna Polzin, had been cast as an "alternate Maria" for the Toronto stage production.
 Janna played Maria twice a week (Wednesday evenings and Saturday matinees), while Elicia will perform the role six times weekly (Tuesday evenings, Wednesday matinees, Thursday through Saturday evenings and Sunday matinees).

-Some viewers of the show have claimed that the panel and Lloyd Webber favoured Janna over the other performers in the competition.
-However, Elicia MacKenzie ended up beating Janna in the final.
+Some viewers of the show have claimed that the panel and Andrew favoured Janna over the other performers in the competition.
+However, Elicia ended up beating Janna in the final.